-Students will take an exam for Unit 1.
-For Unit 3, students will complete a task set by the exam board that will comprise of a practical and a question and answer booklet that will be marked by the exam board.
-For units 2, 4 and the two optional units, students will write an assignment for each Unit which will be assessed by their Science teachers and moderated by the exam board.
+Students will take an exam for units 1 and 3 in May of Year 12 and January of Year 13, respectively.
+For units 2, 4, 9 and 10 students will write three or four assignments for each unit which will be assessed by their Science teachers and moderated by the exam board, the deadlines for these are spread out throughout the course.